codeceptjs/CodeceptJS/docs/community-helpers.md

 ## Page Object Code Generator
 * [codeceptjs-CodeGenerator](https://github.com/senthillkumar/CodeCeptJS-PageObject) is a CodeceptJS custom wrapper which can create page class with action methods from the page object file(JSON) and project setup(Folder Structure).

+## Browser request control
+* [codeceptjs-resources-check](https://github.com/luarmr/codeceptjs-resources-check) Load a URL with Puppeteer and listen to the requests while the page is loading.
+Enabling count the number or check the sizes of the requests.

 ## Other